InterContinental Toronto Yorkville

 Services & facilities

 - Currency exchange

 Celebrating its centennial in 2014, the multidisciplinary ROM is Canada's biggest natural history museum and one of the largest museums...

-Opposite the Royal Ontario Museum, the Gardiner Museum of Ceramic Art was founded by philanthropists.
+Opposite the Royal Ontario Museum, the Gardiner Museum was founded by philanthropists to house their ceramics.
 Spread over three floors,...

-Swanky and priced to match, come to the city's highest licensed patio for arguably Toronto's best views outside the CN Tower.
-It's in...
+Swanky and priced to match, the city's highest licensed patio has arguably Toronto's best views outside the CN Tower.
+It's in the...